Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Conclusions

 \section{Conclusions}

 The aim of this paper was to illustrate the performance of different estimators that can be used to evaluate dynamic treatment rules, and in particular, the ODTR.
 At sample size 1,000, we saw a small price and many benefits to using CV-TMLE in order to estimate the following parameters: 1) the true value of a given \textit{a priori} known rule; 2) the true value of the true, unknown ODTR; and, 3) the true value of an estimated ODTR (a data-adaptive parameter).
+Of note, we see similar results when there is dependence between covariates in the DGP, as shown in the Appendix.
 In addition, we illustrated how to implement the CV-TMLE estimator to evaluate the ODTR using the ``Interventions" data as an applied example.

 When evaluating estimators' performance for the value of a known rule, CV-TMLE performed well, irrespective of how data-adaptive the algorithms used for estimating nuisance parameters were.
-Although no estimator under an estimated ODTR yielded satisfactory performance for a target parameter corresponding to the true value of the true ODTR, CV-TMLE performed the best when nuisance parameters and ODTRs were estimated using the most data-adaptive algorithms, while non-cross-validated estimators yielded overly optimistic and highly variable results.
-Finally, no other estimator except CV-TMLE performed well when estimating a data-adaptive parameter -- a parameter that may be of interest if: 1) one believes one's estimate of the ODTR will not converge appropriately to its truth (as was the case for these estimators of the ODTR under the current DGP); and 2) one cares more about the performance of the estimated ODTR that is generated by the sample at hand (as opposed to the true, but unknown, ODTR).
+Although no estimator under an estimated ODTR yielded satisfactory performance for a target parameter corresponding to the true value of the true ODTR, when nuisance parameters and ODTRs were estimated using the most data-adaptive algorithms, CV-TMLE performed the best among the candidate estimators, while non-cross-validated estimators yielded overly optimistic and highly variable results.
+Finally, no estimator except CV-TMLE performed well when estimating a data-adaptive parameter -- a parameter that may be of interest if: 1) one believes one's estimate of the ODTR will not converge appropriately to its truth (as was the case for these estimators of the ODTR under the current DGP); and 2) one cares more about the performance of the estimated ODTR that is generated by the sample at hand (as opposed to the true, but unknown, ODTR).
+That said, the superior performance of CV-TMLE does come at the cost of estimating a distinct, data-adaptive parameter that depends not only on the sample at hand, but also the sample split.

 Future directions for simulations should evaluate results under varying sample sizes.
 In particular, for small sample sizes and thus less support in the data, it may be that case that we pay a price in performance by sample splitting.
 Additionally, future work could extend these simulations to the multiple time-point setting to evaluate the \emph{sequential} ODTR that could be generated from, for example, a SMART design \citep{lei2012smart, kosorok2015adaptive, almirall2014introduction} instead of an single time-point experiment.